gordicaleksa/pytorch-GAT/README.md

 I've added 3 GAT implementations - some are conceptually easier to understand some are more efficient.
 The most interesting and hardest one to understand is implementation 3.
 Implementation 1 and implementation 2 differ in subtle details but basically do the same thing.

-All implementations achieve the official GAT's result on Cora -> `82-83%` accuracy on test nodes.

 **Advice on how to approach the code:**
 * Understand the implementation #2 first